Facts

 Origins and Meaning

-The name “Labalasan” refers to the mountain peak, which was later popularly named Osmeña Peak after Sergio Osmeña, a notable former Philippine president from Cebu.
+The name “Labalasan” seemingly refers to the range, with one peak popularly named Osmeña Peak after Sergio Osmeña, a notable former Philippine president from Cebu.
+Marciano Peak, the name of the true summit, is the name used by local people.